OpenJobDescription/openjd-specifications/wiki/2023-09-Template-Schemas.md

        arrow in the user interface control.
 If *decimals* is provided, this is an absolute value, otherwise it is the fraction of the current value to use as an adaptive step.

+With the EXPR extension, the value of a Job Parameter of this type is referenced in format strings as `Param.<name>`, returning a `float` type value.

 ### 2.5. `<JobParameterStringValue>`

+*This is a supplemental value type referenced by the parameter definitions in sections 2.1–2.4 and 2.9+.*

 A string value subject to the following constraints: